jundalisay/spblist/content/en/research/bohr/quantum/part-1/section-2c.md

 ---

-The ordinary theory of radiation predicts that we should expect the system to emit a spectrum consisting of a series of lines of frequencies equal to τω.
+The ordinary theory of radiation predicts that the system should emit a spectrum of lines of frequencies equal to `τω`.

-But this is just equal to the series of frequencies which we obtain from (13) by introducing different values for n 0 − n 00.
+But this is just equal to the series of frequencies which we obtain from (13) by introducing different values for `n 0 − n 00`.

-As far as the frequencies are concerned, we see therefore that in the limit where n is large there exists a close relation between the ordinary theory of radiation and the theory of spectra based on (1) and (10).
+As far as the frequencies are concerned, we see therefore that in the limit where `n` is large there exists a close relation between the ordinary theory of radiation and the theory of spectra based on (1) and (10).

-In the ordinary theory of radiation, radiations of the different frequencies τω corresponding to different values of τ are emitted or absorbed at the same time.
+In the ordinary theory of radiation, radiations of the different frequencies `τω` corresponding to different values of `τ` are emitted or absorbed at the same time.

 These frequencies, in my theory based on the assumption I and II, are connected with entirely different processes of emission or absorption.
-They correspond to the transition of the system from a given state to different neighbouring stationary states.
+- They correspond to the transition of the system from a given state to different neighbouring stationary states.

-To connect it to the the ordinary theory of radiation in the limit of slow vibrations, I claim that a relation, as that just proved for the frequencies, will, in the limit of large n, hold also for the intensities of the different lines in the spectrum.
+To connect it to the the ordinary theory of radiation in the limit of slow vibrations, I claim that a relation, as that just proved for the frequencies, will, in the limit of large `n`, hold also for the intensities of the different lines in the spectrum.

 In ordinary electrodynamics, the intensities of the radiations corresponding to different values of τ are directly determined from the coefficients C|tau in (14).